AndrewKeYanzhe/ffmpeg-scripts/README.md

 retag_4_PQ.ps1 is a Windows powershell script that retags all videos within a folder with PQ ST2084 tags so that they are recognised as HDR videos.
-No re encode is done, so quality is preserved
+No re-encode is done, so quality is preserved

 specific ffmpeg command used: